larymak/Python-project-Scripts/OTHERS/Youtube Video Downloader/README.md

 Pytube is a lightweight and dependency-free Python library designed for fetching videos from the internet.
-It simplifies the process of downloading videos, particularly from YouTube.
-However, it's important to note that the actual library isn't named "pytube" but must be installed under that name for usage.
-Below, you'll find instructions for installing pytube and some guidance on how to utilize it.

 Installation:

 To install pytube via pip, follow these steps: